 When comparing credit cards, pay attention to how long the grace period is, and what the late fees and over the limit charges are.
 Also, make sure that the credit limit is high enough for you, and that the card will be accepted everywhere you plan to use it.

 How do you tell if a card is right for you?
 It’s right for you if the interest rate is lower and the terms are better than the ones offered by other cards.
-You can also use online credit card comparison tools like this one to explore many options in one place.

 If you're still undecided about which type of credit card is best for you, the following sections can help you narrow down your choice: